 Having goals is important for improvement, no doubt.
 But there is an art and a science to making meaningful change.
 While it’s tempting to think of all the things we could change or would like to improve, it’s often better to focus our attention on just ONE thing.

 The same is true when it comes to improving business presentation skills.
-Whether you need to create a new presentation or refresh a previous presentation you know you will be giving again in 2019, it is easy to get overwhelmed or lost in the weeds.
+Whether you need to create a new presentation or refresh a previous presentation you know you will be giving in the coming months.
 But if you return to ONE thing you can do to elevate your skills, you will find your ground.
 Let me explain further.

 The Art and Science of Making Meaningful Change